brian-singer/clojure/zugradar/README.md

 # zugradar

-A small AngularJS/Clojure application for displaying up-to-date train information from [zugradar.oebb.at](http://zugradar.oebb.at/).
+An AngularJS/Clojure quick-prototype application for displaying up-to-date train information from [zugradar.oebb.at](http://zugradar.oebb.at/).

 ## Usage